Baby Rat

 • The baby rat has been outside for a long time without any sign of its mother.

-If you suspect the mother is still caring for the pup, avoid handling it unless absolutely necessary.
+If you suspect the mother is still caring for the pup, avoid handling it unless necessary.
 Moving a baby rat can separate it from its mother, reducing its chances of survival.

-What To Do If You Find A Baby Rat
+What to Do If You Find a Baby Rat

-1. Assess The Situation
+1. Assess the Situation

 Before deciding on a course of action, determine where you found the baby rat.